hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 * `admin_username` - (Required) The name of the administrator account.
 Changing this forces a new resource to be created.

-* `ssh_private_key` - (Required) The SSH public key that is used to authenticate with the VM.
+* `ssh_private_key` - (Required) The SSH public key that is used to authenticate with the Virtual Machine.
 Changing this forces a new resource to be created.

-* `ssh_public_key` - (Required) The SSH private key that is used to authenticate with the VM.
+* `ssh_public_key` - (Required) The SSH private key that is used to authenticate with the Virtual Machine.
 Changing this forces a new resource to be created.

 ---